 Seroquel, in doses over 300-400mg, will basically screw with your Dopamine receptors royally while taking Adderall at the same time (they work on different receptors, but Seroquel is a dopamine ANTAgonist (inhibits dopamine receptor functionin), and Adderall is a dopamine AGONIST (activates dopamine receptors).
 So being on both drugs at once is strange.

 Unless you were prescribed it for insomnia (usually 25mg or less), I'd seek a second opinion from another doctor.
-Seroquel can have nasty side effects like akathesia, neuroleptic malignant syndrome, extrapyrimidal side effects, and can even cause Tardive Dyskinesia.
-These are serious side effects that can be permanent, and there are TONS of safer alternative anti-insomnia meds (Trazadone, any tricyclic antidepressant, Ambien, Lunesta, Sonata, and benzodiazepines).
+Seroquel can have nasty side effects like akathisia, neuroleptic malignant syndrome, extrapyrimidal side effects, and can even cause Tardive Dyskinesia.
+These are serious side effects that can be permanent, and there are TONS of safer alternative anti-insomnia meds (trazodone, any tricyclic antidepressant, Ambien, Lunesta, Sonata, and benzodiazepines).
 These are much safer than Seroquel, which can also cause weight gain and diabetes type 2.

 Search for questions

 Still looking for answers?
 Try searching for what you seek or ask your own question.